 - To reduce fertilizer input in horticultural crops by 10%

 - To develop a protocol for policy makers to measure the impact of biostimulants on fertilizer and water use efficiency of plants

-- To elaborate a market study to calculate the economic potential of seaweed based biostimulants for seaweed producing companies in the region
+- To elaborate a market study, calculating the economic potential of seaweed-based biostimulants for seaweed-producing companies in the region